PotCollector/Scratch3.0/README.md

 # Scratch3.0
-This is a tutorial, and contains some very simple exmple.
+This is a tutorial, and contains some very simple example.